 Be nice.
 Or else.

-Design Student Joined almost 3 years ago
+Design Student Joined about 3 years ago

 The Bloomberg magazine you've linked to does things much better though.
 It uses great scale and blocks as a method to create contrast, organization and a good sense of hierarchy which doesn't quite seem to happen here.